PAIR-code/lit/website/src/tutorials/tab-feat-attr.md

   dataset.
 When sampling from the current selection, the sample size can have interesting edge cases:

-- If the sample size is 0, LIT samples the “sample size” number of data points from the entire dataset.
+- If the selection is empty, LIT samples the “sample size” number of data points from the entire dataset.
-- If the sample size is larger than the selection, then LIT computes SHAP for the entire selection and only that selection.
+- If the sample size is zero or larger than the selection, then LIT computes SHAP for the entire selection and only that selection.
 - If sample size is smaller than the selection, then LIT samples the “sample size” number of data points from the selected inputs."%}

 Enabling the heatmap provides a visual indicator of the polarity and strength of